pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 2. Match an email address
 3. Match a link to an external website

+## Build a case with performance
+write loop to match million hex numbers write regexp to match million hex compare

 ## Getting Ready is Easy

 ### References